hisschemoller/nwjs-tutorial/README.md

 ### Run the app in the NW framework

 I've added a script in `package.json` to run NW, but it could as easily be started by just typing `yarn nw` in the command line.

-Once started, NW looks for the `"main"` field in `package.json` to find the app's entry point, and then looks for the manifest file in the same directory as the entry point.
-It then has all the data it needs to run the app.

-Try running NW with and without the `--disable-raf-throttling` command line option and notice that with the option the metronome keeps running when the app is hidden.

 ```json
 "scripts": {